thinkadoo/DataToXMLorHTML/Readme.md

 Generate XML files

 	Output to $xmlFolderLocation
-	example: '../xmlexport/' - will expect a folder named "xmlexport" at the same level as this project on the server.
+	e.g. '../xmlexport/' - will expect a folder named "xmlexport" at the same level as this project on the server.

 Generate HTML files

 	Output to $htmllFolderLocation
-	example: '../htmlexport/' - will expect a folder named "htmlexport" at the same level as this project on the server.
+	e.g. '../htmlexport/' - will expect a folder named "htmlexport" at the same level as this project on the server.

+### Database (input)

+Creating an instance of the Database class sets up all the parameters at once.

+	$databaseToArray = new DataBase( host , username, password, database_name, table_name, record_count);
+	e.g. $databaseToArray = new DataBase('localhost', 'root', 'root', 'musicbrainz', 'mb_releases', 10000);

 ### Suggestions